ekumanov/cybrid/README.md

 **18 outputs + 15 inputs = 33 digital input/outputs.**

 Seems like we can go without using a mux/demux chips.
 Instead we will share inputs between groups.
-However the problem is if we just wire the corresponding inputs of the groups and since they will continuously generate differing signals ( one group can generate high signal at the same time another group will generate low signal), this means they will be short-circuiting themselves.
-To avoid this we will use digital transceiver chips.
+However, the problem is if we just wire the corresponding inputs of the groups, and since they will continuously generate differing signals ( one group can generate high signal at the same time another group will generate low signal), it means they will be short-circuiting themselves.
+To avoid that, we will use digital transceiver chips.
 A transceiver is a simple device that has a certain number of digital inputs and digital outputs.
 It will repeat on the outputs the same digital signal that it has on the corresponding input.
-However each chip has also an enable/disable line.
-When in disabled state, the outputs will be in high impedance state (regardless of input signals) .
-This is how we solve the problem of short-circuiting.
+Each transceiver chip also has an enable/disable line.
+When in disabled state, the outputs will be in high impedance state (regardless of input signals), and that is how we solve the problem of short-circuiting.
 For the current solution we use [SN74LVC245A](https://www.ti.com/lit/ds/symlink/sn74lvc245a.pdf) Octal Bus Transceivers With 3-State Outputs ( SN74LVC245ADWR package).